vladitasev/proc-count/README.md

 `yarn start node`

-will tell you how many processing containing the word "node" are currently running
+will tell you how many processing containing the word "node" are currently running (will update every 1 second)